juttle/juttle-service/docs/jobs-api.md

 Note the `timeout` property in the body.
 If a program runs for more than *timeout* ms, the program is aborted and an error is returned.
 If not specified, *timeout* is 60000 (60 seconds).

+When the `debug` property in the body is set to `true` the response body will contain a `logs` array and a `log` event will be published to the websocket.

 ###GET /api/v0/jobs/*jobID*

 If specified with a websocket upgrade header, GET upgrades the http connection to a websocket to receive data and meta-data for the indicated job over JSDP.
 The system buffers initial data (to configurable limit) from the running job until the first receiver attaches through this endpoint and bursts out this initial data, while subsequent instances will start receiving the data in midstream beginning with the time they connect.
 Any number of clients can connect to this endpoint and each will receive their own stream points over JSDP.